contember/contember/README.md

     </picture>
 </a>

-# Contember Admin
+# Contember Interface

-Contember is an open-source, headless CMS without limits.
-It gives you full control over the administration interface and data structure.
+Contember is an open source headless development platform.
+It makes it easy to build, maintain and operate systems for managing any type of content.
 Enjoy GraphQL API, role-based access control, authentication and a well-structured PostgreSQL database.
 Built by developers for developers.

 - [Start building with Contember](https://www.contember.com/start)
 - [Documentation](https://docs.contember.com/)